maijaviska/Team_6_teamwork_java/README.md

 # Team_6_teamwork_06072024
  teamwork

- We are working in our teamwork
+ We are working on our teamwork

+ :smile: